thegriglat/GHC/Readme.md

 ### ghc.py ###

-This is main script which uses Data module and provide userful output The following rules are used for assign some flags to channels:
+This is main script which uses Data module and provide userful output.

+The following rules are used for assign some flags to channels:

 <pre>